edgan/att-fiber-gateway-outage-detection/docs/USAGE.md

         Send metric data to datadog (default false) -debug
-        Enable debug mode to log all results (default false) -dnsserver string
+        Enable debug mode to log all results (default false) -dnshost string
+        The dnshost to look up (default "google.com") -dnsserver string
         The DNS server's IPv4 address to use (default "8.8.8.8") -gateway string
-        The gateway IPv4 address to compare against) (default "192.168.1.254") -hostname string
+        The gateway IPv4 address to compare against) (default "192.168.1.254") -metric
-        The hostname to look up (default "google.com") -metric
         Output as a metric instead of as a message (default false) -model string